paulm-08/franka_ros2_fr3_teleop/README.md

 # About
 The **franka_ros2** repository provides a **ROS 2** integration of **libfranka**, allowing efficient control of the Franka Robotics arm within the ROS 2 framework.
 This project is designed to facilitate robotic research and development by providing a robust interface for controlling the research versions of Franka Robotics robots.

-We provide a Dockerfile and docker-compose.yml files for convenience.
-While it is possible to build **franka_ros2** directly on your local machine, doing so requires installing some dependencies manually, while hundreds of others will be managed and installed automatically by the **ROS 2** build system (e.g., via **rosdep**).
-This process can result in a large number of libraries being installed directly onto your system.
-Using Docker encapsulates these dependencies within the container, reducing the potential for conflicts.
-Additionally, Docker ensures a consistent and reproducible build environment across systems.
+For convenience, we provide Dockerfile and docker-compose.yml files.
+While it is possible to build **franka_ros2** directly on your local machine, this approach requires manual installation of certain dependencies, while many others will be automatically installed by the **ROS 2** build system (e.g., via **rosdep**).
+This can result in a large number of libraries being installed on your system, potentially causing conflicts.
+Using Docker encapsulates these dependencies within the container, minimizing such risks.
+Docker also ensures a consistent and reproducible build environment across systems.
 For these reasons, we recommend using Docker.

 # Caution
 This package is in rapid development.
 Users should expect breaking changes and are encouraged to report any bugs via [GitHub Issues page](https://github.com/frankaemika/franka_ros2/issues).